 The best way to protect your credit rating is to lock it up.
 There are two degrees of lock, and the differences are significant.

 Keep in mind that this is a hot issue and laws are changing all the time, so this information may be outdated soon.
 Laws also vary from State to State, and Federal laws could change everything.
-The credit bureaus also seem to be becoming more interested in providing these options voluntarily, possibly to avoid being forced to do even more.
-As of November 2007 each credit bureau is providing State specific information so that you can see the process and the costs.
-In most States if you've been the victim of identity theft some or all of the freezes could be free.
+The credit bureaus seem to be becoming more interested in providing these options voluntarily, possibly to avoid being forced to do even more.
+Each credit bureau is providing State specific information so that you can see the process and the costs.
+In most States if you've been the victim of identity theft where the compromised information was actually used, some or all of the freezes could be free.
+Consumers Union has a page that details Credit Freeze laws and procedures by State so that you can see what you are entitled to.
+They also link to the specific laws and agencies in each State.

 Links